 While nursing has traditionally been a female-dominated profession, men are increasingly entering the field.
 In fact, men now make up about 9% of the nursing workforce.

 Nurses work with patients to help them make healthy lifestyle choices and provide screenings and vaccinations to help prevent illness.
-Nursing is a challenging and demanding profession, but it is rewarding.

 Typically, nursing is a female-dominated profession, but men are increasingly becoming nurses as well.
 Nursing requires extensive training and education but rewards those who choose nursing as their profession.